wirc-sjsu/firebench/docs/fire_models_info/23_wind_red_factor/index.md

 This wind reduction factor does not interpolate the value to midflame height but allows to calculate the average wind speed over the flame length.

 **Note**
-This formula, can be applied to [Anderson](../21_fuel_models/02_Anderson.md) fuel model, considering $$h_f/h=1$$, to retrieve the wind reduction factor contained in the dataset.
+This formula can be applied to [Anderson](../21_fuel_models/02_Anderson.md) fuel model, considering $$h_f/h=1$$, to retrieve the wind reduction factor contained in the dataset.
 However, the values for fuel category 7 and 8 are different from the values in [1], where the value 0.36 is given in [1] whereas the formula gives 0.28.

 ### Generalized unsheltered wind reduction factor